BernardLerring/Noughts-and-Crosses/README.md

 - [Medium](https://medium.com/byte-tales/the-classic-tic-tac-toe-game-in-python-3-1427c68b8874) was used for a framework for the code.

-## Testing

-- I confirmed that the site is responsive on a variety of device sizes through DevTools.

 ## Validation

 - I confirmed that the code passed all tests on the Pep8 Python Code Checker.